 Ray Buffer (Raymond Ernest Buffer, Jr.,) (born 1969) is an American actor and singer.
 He was born and raised in Greenacres, Florida, and is the son of Delana (Hawks), a homemaker and housekeeper, and Raymond Ernest Buffer, Sr. A landscaper.
 His ancestry is European (MyHeritage.com).
 He was adopted by the Buffer’s when he was 29 days old.
 In 2003 after a long search he found his birthmother to be Patricia (Levak) Odell.
 Through his reunion with his birthmother he has expanded his family to include his maternal relatives.
-His birth-father's identity is still unknown.
+His birth-father's identity is known to him and his two half sisters, but out of respect for the family, remains confidential.

 Buffer discovered his talent first in music, playing violin at an early age and the progressing to other instruments.
 The theatre became his passion when he reached high school.